Case Study 10: Beef and policy coherence for sustainable development

 Labour conditions and the related costs may significantly affect beef production competitiveness and international trade.
-In this case study, the differences in labour conditions, legislation and local rules between nine countries will be investigated.
-Particular attention will be paid to labour condition and environmental regulations related to GHG emission legislations in each of the nine countries.
+In this case study, the differences in labour conditions, legislation and local rules between nine countries have been investigated.
+Particular attention was paid to labour condition and environmental impact related to GHG emission in each of the nine countries.
 The case study is directly related to SDG1 ‘No poverty’, SDG2 ‘Zero Hunger’ and SDG3 ‘Good Health and Well-being’, SDG13 ‘Climate Action’ and SDG15 ‘Life on Land’.

-Labour cost and regulations related to GHG emissions can significantly, and increasingly, affect the competitiveness of beef value chains and have a great influence on beef meat product competition in the global market.
-In this case study labour costs will be quantified in each of the nine countries at farm level and, based on this, a comparison across countries will be carried out.
+Labour cost and GHG emissions can significantly, and increasingly, affect the competitiveness of beef value chains and have a great influence on beef meat product competition in the global market.
+In this case study labour costs have been quantified in each of the nine countries at farm level and, based on this, a comparison across countries was carried out.

-Primary data collection will be performed by local experts according to the Typical Farm approach.
-Secondary information regarding the national legislation will be collected through a literature review and country specific official sources.
+Primary data collection was performed by local experts according to the Typical Farm approach.
+Secondary information regarding the national legislation have been collected through a literature review and country specific official sources.

 Case Study Leader